bayyangjie/Uber-Trips-Analysis/README.md

 * When inspecting the data types of the variables in the dataset, it was discovered that the date variables 'tpep_pickup_datetime' and 'tpep_dropoff_datetime' had incorrect 'object' datatype. and was converted into 'datetime64' data type.

+# Data Storage on Google Compute Engine (GCE)
+The csv dataset is loaded into GCE and stored there.
+An API connection will then be setup to connect to MAGE for executing the data pipeline codes.

-# Creating the data pipeline in Google Compute Engine using MAGE
+# Creating the data pipeline using MAGE

 ## MAGE - Load Data
 The data is loaded using the url generated in GCE and then converted into a dataframe.